 - 1. Familiarize yourself with the Known Issues for this release in the current version's Release Notes. - 2.
 If you have not done so already, upgrade your SL1 system to the minimum version or later release required for the version of the PowerPack you are upgrading to. - 3.
-Go to the Device Manager page (Devices > Device Manager) and disable all Linux devices. - 4.
-Download the latest version of the Linux Base Pack PowerPack from the Support Site to a local computer. - 5.
-Go to the PowerPack Manager page (System > Manage > PowerPacks).
-Click the [Actions] menu and choose Import PowerPack.
-When prompted, import the Linux Base Pack. - 6.
+Disable all Linux devices by doing one of the following: - Go to the Devices page, select all Linux devices from the list, click the [Actions] button, select Change Collection State, and then select Disable (toggled off). - Go to the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface), select all Linux devices from the list, click the Select Action menu, select Change Collection State, select Disable, and then click [Go]. - 4.
+Download the latest version of the "Linux Base Pack" PowerPack from the PowerPacks page (Product Downloads > PowerPacks & SyncPacks) at the ScienceLogic Support Site to a local computer. - 5.
+Go to the PowerPack Manager page (System > Manage > PowerPacks) in SL1. - 6.
+Click the [Actions] menu and choose Import PowerPack. - 7.
+When prompted, import the "Linux Base Pack" PowerPack. - 8.
 Click the [Install] button.
-Wait for about five minutes to ensure the virtual environment is created. - 7.
-Return to the Device Manager page (Devices > Device Manager) and re-enable all Linux devices.
+Wait for about five minutes to ensure the virtual environment is created. - 9.
+If you are upgrading from version 110 or earlier, align the "Linux: SSH Cache Worker" Dynamic Application. - 10.
+Re-enable all Linux devices by doing one of the following: - Go to the Devices page, select all Linux devices from the list, click the [Actions] button, select Change Collection State, and then select Enable (toggled on). - Go to the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface), select all Linux devices from the list, click the Select Action menu, select Change Collection State, select Enable, and then click [Go].

 NOTE: Interface discovery only runs nightly, therefore interfaces will not immediately appear until that process runs.
-If you would like to manually run nightly discovery, SSH in to your Data Collector and run the following command:
+If you would like to manually run nightly discovery, use SSH to access your Data Collector and run the following command:

-'''

-sudo -u s-em7-core /opt/em7/bin/python /opt/em7/backend/discover
+sudo -u s-em7-core /opt/em7/bin/python /opt/em7/backend/discover update.py

-update.py

-'''

-After installing the PowerPack, you must delete old Dynamic Applications from previous versions.
-In later versions of the Linux Base Pack, some Dynamic Applications replace Dynamic Applications in older versions.
+After installing the PowerPack, if you are upgrading from versions 102, 103, or 104 of the "Linux Base Pack" PowerPack, you must delete some Dynamic Applications that were included in those earlier versions and replaced by other Dynamic Applications in later versions of the PowerPack.
 If these old Dynamic Applications are left enabled, they can drastically reduce the number of Linux devices supported by a Data Collector.

-To remove Dynamic Applications from the Linux Base PackPowerPack:
+To remove these older Dynamic Applications from the "Linux Base Pack" PowerPack:

-- 1. Go to the PowerPack Manager page (System > Manage > PowerPacks). - 2.
-Locate the Linux Base PackPowerPack and click its wrench icon (P). - 3.
-In the PowerPack Properties page, in the Navbar on the left side, select Dynamic Applications. - 4.
-In the Embedded Dynamic Applications page, you will remove Dynamic Applications depending on which version of the Linux Base Pack you are upgrading from:
+- 1. Go to the PowerPack Manager page (System > Manage > PowerPacks).

+- 2. Locate the "Linux Base Pack" PowerPack and click its wrench icon (\sqrt{s}).

+- 3. In the PowerPack Properties page, in the Navbar on the left side, select Dynamic Applications.

+- 4. In the Embedded Dynamic Applications page, click the delete icon (a) for the following Dynamic Applications:

+- Linux: File System Performance

+- Linux: IC Availability

+- Linux: Interface Performance

+- Linux: Network Configuration

+- Linux: Performance Cache (Deprecated)

+- Linux: TCP Services Configuration

+- 5. The content will be removed from the PowerPack and will now appear in the bottom pane.